 In these early years, Sarra produced puppets, props and sets for stop motion Animation.
 She also trained in 3D CGI Animation and became interested in the sense of ‘disconnection’ she experienced when using CGI tools.

-It was by recalling her early experiments and explaining these to others that she recognised she could formally investigate the ‘disconnect’ experienced in practice while also resolving the problem of communicating practice based research in the Academy (a problem not evident in the studio).
+It was by recalling her early experiments using CGI Software and explaining her experience to others that she recognised she could formally investigate the ‘disconnect’ experienced in practice.
+She also set herself the task of finding ways in which to effectively and efficiently capture practice based research in the Academy (a problem not evident in the studio).

-For the next ten years , she followed her nose as she pushed the boundaries of animation as she explored the many disciplines of the art form working as an independent artist-animator and in many different roles in the Animation industry.
+For the next ten years , she followed her nose as she pushed the boundaries of animation and explored the converging disciplines of art which meet in Animation practice.
+Sarra’s practice straddled that of the independent artist-animator with her many commercial roles within studios in the Animation industry.

 “What does it mean to be human in a technologically pervasive, ecologically unsound world”.